Struct Operator

 §Extra Options

-Operator::write is a simplified version of Operator::write_with without additional options.
-For advanced features like content_type and cache_control, use Operator::write_with instead.
+Operator::write is a simplified method that does not include additional options.
+For advanced features such as chunk and concurrent, use Operator::write_with or Operator::write_options instead.

 §Streaming Write

-This method performs a single bulk write operation.
-For finer-grained memory control or streaming data writes, use Operator::writer instead.
+This method executes a single bulk write operation.
+For more precise memory management or to write data in a streaming fashion, use Operator::writer instead.

 §Multipart Uploads

-OpenDAL provides multipart upload functionality through the Writer abstraction, handling all upload details automatically.
-You can customize the upload behavior by configuring chunk size and concurrent operations via Operator::writer_with.
+OpenDAL offers multipart upload capabilities through the Writer abstraction, automatically managing all upload details for you.
+You can fine-tune the upload process by adjusting the chunk size and the number of concurrent operations using Operator::writer_with.

 §Examples